thaCripple/simple-ANNs-pytorch/README.md

 # simple-ANNs-pytorch
-Self study of the pytorch library
+This Repository contains Google Colab Notebooks with my study and implementations of simple Artificial Neural Networks in pytorch